 Our use of your personal data will always have a lawful basis, either (i) because it is necessary for Our Performance of a Contract with you, (ii) because it is in Our Legitimate Interests, or (iii) because We need to comply with a legal or regulatory obligation.

-Generally, We do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you by email.
+Generally, We do not rely on Consent as a legal basis for processing your personal data, other than in relation to Cookies and sending direct marketing communications to you by email.

 More specifically, We may use the data We collect from you through Our Site for the following purposes: